getsentry/integration-platform-example/README.md

 # Integration Platform Example

 So you want to integrate with the [Sentry Integration Platform](https://docs.sentry.io/product/integrations/integration-platform/).
 Great!
-We're looking forward to it 🎉 That's why we built out this codebase; clone/fork away!.
+We're looking forward to it 🎉 That's why we built out this codebase; clone/fork away!

 This repository contains some basic starter code to act as a tool/reference for you to refer back to.
 In it, we'll be covering the following features: